-- You are only permitted to change the status of multiple IP addresses if your workflow change request permission is not set to Recommended as described in Workflow change requests.
+- You are only permitted to change the status of multiple IP addresses if your workflow change request permission isn't set to Recommended as described in Workflow change requests.
 If your workflow permission is set to recommended, you can only change one IP address per transaction.

-- If you are attempting to change the state of an IP address which is part of a pending workflow transaction, you will not be permitted to change the state until the pending transaction is complete.
+- If you are attempting to change the state of an IP address which is part of a pending workflow transaction, you won't be permitted to change the state until the pending transaction is complete.

 To change the state of IP addresses: